logo for strength-and-power-for-volleyball.com

 Most women have a much lower level of testosterone than men, approximately 10 times less.

-Logan Tom Working Out Since testosterone is known to increase protein synthesis and muscle size, it makes sense it's much more difficult for women to build huge muscles compared to men when using intense strength training.
+Since testosterone is known to increase protein synthesis and muscle size, it makes sense it's much more difficult for women to build huge muscles compared to men when using intense strength training.

 There's no reason for women to be afraid of lifting heavy weights and using the stereotypical male/macho exercises such as the deadlift, squat, and power clean.

-For women (or men) that are less trained, neural factors have a huge impact on strength gains when first learning to lift weights.
+For women (or men) that are less trained, neural factors have a huge impact on strength for volleyball gains when first learning to lift weights.
 For a woman that's untrained (an inexperienced lifter), strength increase is more neurological, that is, your increase in strength is more directly the result of your body learning the movement patterns of the lifts.

 Basically, if you're a beginner lifter, your increase in strength will be much more due to neurological efficiency rather than increased muscle size.